PatchworkBoy/homebridge-edomoticz/README.md

 to only override the port value.

 To prevent certain Domoticz devices from showing up in HomeBridge it is possible to exclude them by setting the "excludedDevices" parameter.
-Provide an array of Domoticz Device ID's, which can be found in the Domoticz dashboard on the "Setup > Devices" page and look for the "ID" column (not the "idx" column).
+Provide an array of Domoticz Device IDX's, which can be found in the Domoticz dashboard on the "Setup > Devices" page and look for the  "idx" column.

 ```
-"excludedDevices": ["0000001","0000002"]
+"excludedDevices": ["122","15","77"]
 ```

 ## Tips